 - Any junior- or senior-level English or Writing Studies course.
-Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - (2) Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
-At least one course must be chosen from the behavioral or social sciences. - (3) An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - (4) To proceed with NURS 494 students must have passed all courses of the Collaborative Program except the corequisite NURS 495.
+Students should consult Department of English guidelines regarding prerequisites for senior-level courses. - Electives are to be selected from disciplines of the student's choice, including courses from the biological, physical, behavioural or social sciences, and the humanities.
+At least one course must be chosen from the behavioral or social sciences. - 3.
+An equivalent STAT (★3) course may be accepted in lieu of NURS 341. - To proceed with NURS 494 students must have passed all courses of the Collaborative Program except the corequisite NURS 495.

-134.2 BScN-Honors Program
+BScN-Honors Program

-The BScN-Honors Program is offered to eligible students in the BScN-Collaborative Program.
-Students planning to apply to the BScN-Honors Program should consult §16.11.2 for admission requirements.
-A detailed course sequence of the BScN-Honors Program is provided in §134.2.2.
+The BScN-Honors Program is offered to eligible students in the BScN-Collaborative Program and to applicants who have completed a university degree.
+Students planning to apply to the BScN-Honors Program should consult BSc in Nursing-Honors Program for admission requirements.
+A detailed course sequence of the BScN-Honors Program for students transferring from the BScN-Collaborative Program and for After Degree students is provided below.